 Direct to consumer business model

-As business owners who also run our own Direct to consumer (D2C) online store, we know that one of the most important tasks is how to plan and track your profit and loss account.
+As business owners who also run our own Direct to consumer (D2C) online store, we know one of the most important concerns is your finances.

-If you are a small business, then you are probably also the ‘finance team’ for your business, so it’s easier.
+If you’re a small business, then you’re probably also the ‘finance team’ for your business, so it’s easier.

-But if you are in a larger business, chances are you have a finance team or an accountant who will operate and control the accounting for the D2C channel.
+But in a larger business, chances are you have a finance team or an accountant who controls the finances for the D2C channel.

-And who will want to validate your direct to consumer business model.
+And who’ll want to validate your direct to consumer business model.

 From the D2C channels we’ve set up in the past, we know D2C requires a different way of thinking about the business model.

-And ‘different way of thinking’ is not normally a phrase you tend to think of when it comes to accountants.
+And ‘different way of thinking’ isn’t a phrase you normally think of when it comes to accountants.

 Let’s face it, accountants LOVE stability.
 They LOVE predictability.
 How many meetings have you sat in where someone from finance asks you why you didn’t hit THAT number?
 Or why your forecast isn’t higher, given the money you’re spending.
 They do like to get into the numbers, don’t they?

 Direct to consumer - always start with the consumer

-And if the D2C channel benefits consumers, then, it follows, D2C will benefit your business by bringing in more consumers.
+If the D2C experience is good for customers, then it follows, D2C will benefit your business by bringing in more customers.

 Just ask the toilet paper manufacturers how their forecast accuracy is going just now.
 (Sorry, trying to socially distance ourselves from all the Coronavirus bandwagon jumping going on right now.
-But it is so pervasive, it’s hard to not refer to it at all.)
+But it’s so pervasive, it’s hard to not refer to it at all.)

 Heck, even, sales and marketing people who are normally more pre-disposed to disruption and change can really struggle with the D2C profit and loss (P&L).
 That’s why this week we share lessons from our very first D2C business case.
 We learned a lot about D2C when we did this, and we think those lessons are worth sharing.

 Our first direct to consumer business model - some context

 We started with a focus on existing online retailers.
-We already had online sales from those customers, so the quickest win was how to accelerate those sales.
+We already had online sales from those customers, so the quickest win accelerating those sales.

-The product range we sold had a relatively fixed, niche audience.
-But it was in high demand and there were continuing peaks and troughs of supply and demand.
+The product range we sold had a relatively fixed, niche audience in Australia.
+But it was also popular overseas, and so there were on-going peaks and troughs of supply and demand.

 This struggle to keep a consistent sales and supply line going (damn, those accountants again) meant that building relationships with online retailers was a constant challenge.

 They, quite rightly, were focussed on the day to day operation of hitting their sales numbers.
-They would not give us the time to have a conversation about anything that might be different or build a better customer experience.
+They wouldn’t give up time to talk about anything that might be different or build a better customer experience.